-Level: 9-12

-Length: Year (10 credits)

-Prerequisite: None

-Graduation: Life Science requirement

-College Prep: Life Science lab (d) requirement

-The Living Earth course, based on the Next Generation Science Standards, explores relationships between the living and nonliving components of Earth's systems.
-By using science and engineering practices, cross-cutting disciplinary concepts, and evidence from experiments, research, and observations, students will learn how to formulate questions, evaluate claims, and develop models to make interpretations and investigate the natural world.
+P-The Living Eart 1 Course #5020 Level: 9-12 Length: Year (10 credits) Prerequisite: None Graduation: Life Science requirement College Prep: Life Science lab (d) requirement The Living Earth co urse, based on the Next Generation Science Standards, explore s relationships between the living and 1 nonliving components of Ear th's systems.
+By using science and e ngineering practices, cross-cu tting disciplinary concepts, and evider nce from experiments, resea rch, and observations, students will le earn how to formulate questions, evaluate claims, and develop models to make formulate questions, evaluate claims, and develop models to make interpretations and investigate the natural world.
 Topics will include: Ecosystems Interactions and Energy, History of Earth's Atmosphere: Photosynthesis and Respiration, Evidence of Evolution, Inheritance of traits, Structure, Function, and Growth (from cells to organisms) and Ecosystem Stability and the Response to Climate Change.
 The Living Earth course is replacing the Biology course and is required for graduation.

-P-Advanced Placement (AP) Biology Course # Course #5010 Level: 11-12 Length: Year (10 credits) Student will r grade point bonus A = 5 on a 4 Prerequisite: and Chemistry Successful completion of Biol or Anatomy/Physiolo 0/ 0 Graduation: Fulfills 1 year of the 2 year sci ence requirement College Prep: Life Science lab (d) requireme nt
+P-Advanced Placement (AP) Biology Course #5010 Level: 11-12 Length: Year (10 credits) Student w grade point bonus A = 5 or Prerequisite: and Chemistry Successful completion of or Anatomy/Phys Graduation: Fulfills 1 year of the 2 year science requirement College Prep: Life Science lab (d) require ement AD Biology is a c allaga loval course designed f for the advanced science

 AP Biology is a college level course designed for the advanced science student who is likely to pursue a career in a science-related field.
 This course is the equivalent of a college introductory biology course and completes preparation for the Advanced Placement Biology examination.
-There are eight units in AP Biology: Chemistry of Life, Cell Structure & Function, Cellular Energetics, Cell Communication & Cell Cycle, Heredity, Gene Expression and Regulation, Natural Selection, and Ecology.AP Biology expands on knowledge that the students have gained in their previous science courses.
+The three general areas covered in this course are Molecules and Cells, Heredity and Evolution, and Organisms and Populations.
+AP Biology expands on knowledge that the students have gained in their previous science courses.
 This course includes extensive use of modern biological research technology.
+A mandatory parent meeting is held in the Spring Semester.

-P- Biotechnology Course #5041
+P-Biotechnology Course #5041

 Level: 11-12

 Length: Year (10 credits)

 Prerequisite: Completion of one year of Chemistry

 Graduation: Elective credit

 College Prep: Life Science lab (d) requirement